Tripplenut/Learning-Cpp/Chapter4/README.md

 ## Section 8 (Bitwise Operators)

 This section is about bitwise operators, so ~, <<, \>\>, &, |, and ^.
 I don't really know anything about this and even after reading the chapter I have no clue.
 It kind of like takes the binary value of variables and allows you to alter, flip, and combine them in different ways.
 This is definetily a horrible explanation but in the future I hope this makes sense.

+## Section 9 (sizeof Operator)

+This section is about the function sizeof.
+I've used it a few times to get the length of strings and array and to behonest I don't like how it works but it works and thats all that matters.
+Check the file for initilizaiton and examples.